Updated Mar 13, 2026

 What should we take forward?

-The strongest student signals point to method clarity, criteria precision, and consistent marking as the levers that move perceptions of fairness.
+The strongest student signals point to method clarity, criteria precision, and consistent marking as the levers that shift perceptions of fairness.
 Feedback quality, not volume, drives learning value.
 Project-style structures that scaffold independence often translate well into taught modules.
-By aligning design choices to outcomes, calibrating staff, coordinating at programme level, and closing the loop with timely debriefs, providers can reduce noise around assessment and support student confidence in how they are evaluated.
+By aligning design choices to outcomes, calibrating staff, coordinating at programme level, and closing the loop with timely debriefs, providers can reduce avoidable friction and strengthen student confidence in how they are evaluated.

 How Student Voice Analytics helps you